-Singapore maintains one of the strongest intellectual property rights regimes in Asia.
-However, some concerns remain in certain areas such as business software piracy, online piracy, and enforcement.
+Singapore maintains one of the most robust intellectual property rights regimes in Asia.
+However, some concerns remain in certain areas, such as software piracy, online piracy, and enforcement.

-Singapore ranked 11th out of 55 in the world in the 2022 U.S. Chamber of Commerce’s International Intellectual Property (IP) Index.
-The index noted that Singapore’s key strengths include an advanced national IP framework and efforts to accelerate research, patent examination, and grants.
-The index also lauded Singapore as a global leader in patent protection and online copyright enforcement.
-Despite a decrease in estimated software piracy from 35 percent in 2009 to 27 percent in 2020, the index noted that piracy levels remain high for a developed, high-income country.
-Lack of transparency and data on customs seizures of IP-infringing goods is also noted as a key area of weakness.
+Singapore ranked 11th out of 55 in the world in the 2023 United States Chamber of Commerce’s International Intellectual Property (IP) Index.
+The index noted that Singapore’s key strengths include an advanced national IP framework and active efforts to accelerate patent prosecution.
+The index also lauded Singapore as a global leader in online copyright enforcement.
+Despite a decrease in estimated software piracy from 35 percent in 2009 to 27 percent in 2021, the index noted that piracy levels remain high for a developed, high-income country.
+A crucial weakness is the lack of transparency and data on customs seizures of IP-infringing goods.

-Singapore does not publicly report the statistics on seizures of counterfeit goods and does not rate highly on enforcement of physical counterfeit goods, online sales of counterfeit goods or digital online piracy, according to the 2018 U.S. Chamber of Commerce’s International IP Index.
+Singapore does not publicly report the statistics on seizures of counterfeit goods.
+According to the United States Chamber of Commerce’s International IP Index, it does not rate highly on enforcement of physical counterfeit goods, online sales of counterfeit goods, or digital online piracy.

 IP Contact In The Southeast Asia Region:

 Office of Regional IP Attaché for Southeast Asia